louketo/louketo-proxy/README.md

    keycloak-proxy - is a proxy using the keycloak service for auth and authorization

 USAGE:
-   keycloak-proxy [global options] command [command options] [arguments...]
+   keycloak-proxy [options]

 VERSION:
-   v1.0.5
+   v1.1.0 (git+sha: 1209149)

 AUTHOR(S):
    Rohith <gambol99@gmail.com>

 COMMANDS:
 GLOBAL OPTIONS:
-   --config                                     the path to the configuration file for the keycloak proxy --listen "127.0.0.1:3000"                    the interface the service should be listening on --client-secret                              the client secret used to authenticate to the oauth server --client-id                                  the client id used to authenticate to the oauth serves --discovery-url                              the discovery url to retrieve the openid configuration --scope [--scope option --scope option]      a variable list of scopes requested when authenticating the user --idle-duration "0"                          the expiration of the access token cookie, if not used within this time its removed
+   --config value                       the path to the configuration file for the keycloak proxy [$PROXY_CONFIG_FILE] --listen value                       the interface the service should be listening on (default: "127.0.0.1:3000") --client-secret value                the client secret used to authenticate to the oauth server (access_type: confidential) [$PROXY_CLIENT_SECRET]
+   --client-id value                    the client id used to authenticate to the oauth service [$PROXY_CLIENT_ID] --discovery-url value                the discovery url to retrieve the openid configuration [$PROXY_DISCOVERY_URL] --scope value                        a variable list of scopes requested when authenticating the user --token-validate-only                validate the token and roles only, no required implement oauth --idle-duration value                the expiration of the access token cookie, if not used within this time its removed (default: 0)
-   --redirection-url                            redirection url for the oauth callback url (/oauth is added) --upstream-url "http://127.0.0.1:8081"       the url for the upstream endpoint you wish to proxy to --revocation-url "/oauth2/revoke"            the url for the revocation endpoint to revoke refresh token --store-url                                  url for the storage subsystem, e.g redis://127.0.0.1:6379, file:///etc/tokens.file
+   --redirection-url value              redirection url for the oauth callback url (/oauth is added) [$PROXY_REDIRECTION_URL] --revocation-url value               the url for the revocation endpoint to revoke refresh token (default: "/oauth2/revoke")
+   --store-url value                    url for the storage subsystem, e.g redis://127.0.0.1:6379, file:///etc/tokens.file [$PROXY_STORE_URL]
+   --upstream-url value                 the url for the upstream endpoint you wish to proxy to [$PROXY_UPSTREAM_URL] --upstream-keepalives                enables or disables the keepalive connections for upstream endpoint --upstream-timeout value             is the maximum amount of time a dial will wait for a connect to complete (default: 10s)
-   --upstream-keepalives                        enables or disables the keepalive connections for upstream endpoint --enable-refresh-tokens                      enables the handling of the refresh tokens --secure-cookie                              enforces the cookie to be secure, default to true --cookie-access-name "kc-access"             the name of the cookie use to hold the access token --cookie-refresh-name "kc-state"             the name of the cookie used to hold the encrypted refresh token --encryption-key                             the encryption key used to encrpytion the session state --no-redirects                               do not have back redirects when no authentication is present, 401 them --hostname [--hostname option --hostname option]   a list of hostnames the service will respond to, defaults to all --tls-cert                                   the path to a certificate file used for TLS --tls-private-key                            the path to the private key for TLS support --tls-ca-certificate                         the path to the ca certificate used for mutual TLS --skip-upstream-tls-verify                   whether to skip the verification of any upstream TLS (defaults to true) --match-claims [--match-claims option --match-claims option]   keypair values for matching access token claims e.g. aud=myapp, iss=http://example.*
+   --upstream-keepalive-timeout value   specifies the keep-alive period for an active network connection (default: 10s) --enable-refresh-tokens              enables the handling of the refresh tokens --secure-cookie                      enforces the cookie to be secure, default to true --cookie-access-name value           the name of the cookie use to hold the access token (default: "kc-access") --cookie-refresh-name value          the name of the cookie used to hold the encrypted refresh token (default: "kc-state") --encryption-key value               the encryption key used to encrpytion the session state --no-redirects                       do not have back redirects when no authentication is present, 401 them --hostname value                     a list of hostnames the service will respond to, defaults to all --enable-proxy-protocol              whether to enable proxy protocol --enable-forwarding                  enables the forwarding proxy mode, signing outbound request --forwarding-username value          the username to use when logging into the openid provider --forwarding-password value          the password to use when logging into the openid provider --forwarding-domains value           a list of domains which should be signed, anything is just relayed --tls-cert value                     the path to a certificate file used for TLS --tls-private-key value              the path to the private key for TLS support --tls-ca-certificate value           the path to the ca certificate used for mutual TLS --skip-upstream-tls-verify           whether to skip the verification of any upstream TLS (defaults to true) --match-claims value                 keypair values for matching access token claims e.g. aud=myapp, iss=http://example.*
-   --add-claims [--add-claims option --add-claims option]         retrieve extra claims from the token and inject into headers, e.g given_name -> X-Auth-Given-Name
+   --add-claims value                   retrieve extra claims from the token and inject into headers, e.g given_name -> X-Auth-Given-Name
-   --resource [--resource option --resource option]               a list of resources 'uri=/admin|methods=GET|roles=role1,role2'
-   --signin-page                                a custom template displayed for signin --forbidden-page                             a custom template used for access forbidden --tag [--tag option --tag option]            keypair's passed to the templates at render,e.g title='My Page' --cors-origins [--cors-origins option --cors-origins option]   list of origins to add to the CORE origins control (Access-Control-Allow-Origin)
-   --cors-methods [--cors-methods option --cors-methods option]   the method permitted in the access control (Access-Control-Allow-Methods)
-   --cors-headers [--cors-headers option --cors-headers option]   a set of headers to add to the CORS access control (Access-Control-Allow-Headers)
-   --cors-exposes-headers [--cors-exposes-headers option --cors-exposes-headers option]	set the expose cors headers access control (Access-Control-Expose-Headers)
-   --cors-max-age "0"                           the max age applied to cors headers (Access-Control-Max-Age) --cors-credentials                           the credentials access control header (Access-Control-Allow-Credentials) --headers [--headers option --headers option]                  Add custom headers to the upstream request, key=value --enable-security-filter                     enables the security filter handler --skip-token-verification                    TESTING ONLY; bypass's token verification, expiration and roles enforced --offline-session                            enables the offline session of tokens via offline access (defaults false) --json-logging                               switch on json logging rather than text (defaults true) --log-requests                               switch on logging of all incoming requests (defaults true) --verbose                                    switch on debug / verbose logging --help, -h                                   show help --version, -v                                print the version
+   --resource value                     a list of resources 'uri=/admin|methods=GET|roles=role1,role2' --headers value                      Add custom headers to the upstream request, key=value --signin-page value                  a custom template displayed for signin --forbidden-page value               a custom template used for access forbidden --tag value                          keypair's passed to the templates at render,e.g title='My Page' --cors-origins value                 list of origins to add to the CORE origins control (Access-Control-Allow-Origin) --cors-methods value                 the method permitted in the access control (Access-Control-Allow-Methods) --cors-headers value                 a set of headers to add to the CORS access control (Access-Control-Allow-Headers) --cors-exposes-headers value         set the expose cors headers access control (Access-Control-Expose-Headers) --cors-max-age value                 the max age applied to cors headers (Access-Control-Max-Age) (default: 0) --cors-credentials                   the credentials access control header (Access-Control-Allow-Credentials) --enable-security-filter             enables the security filter handler --skip-token-verification            TESTING ONLY; bypass token verification, only expiration and roles enforced --json-logging                       switch on json logging rather than text (defaults true) --log-requests                       switch on logging of all incoming requests (defaults true) --verbose                            switch on debug / verbose logging --help, -h                           show help --version, -v                        print the version
 ```

+#### **Building**

+Assuming you have make + go, simply run make (or 'make static' for static linking).
+You can also build via docker container: make docker-build

 #### **Configuration**